Best Softshell Jackets of 2024/25

 1) Most softshell jackets come with an adjustable drawcord

 2) Most softshell cuffs come with Velcro cuffs for adjustability.
-We came to prefer elastic cuffs as they stretch enough to slide over a light glove but don't have the added bulk of velcro.
+We came to prefer elastic cuffs as they stretch enough to slide over a light glove but don't have the added bulk of Velcro.

 3) For a helmet-compatible soft shell jacket, consider Arc'teryx Gamma MX.